Occlusion-Robust Online Multi-Object Visual Tracking using a GM-PHD Filter with CNN-Based Re-Identification: Abstract

 \section{Abstract}

-We propose a novel online multi-object visual tracking algorithm via a tracking-by-detection paradigm using a Gaussian mixture Probability Hypothesis Density (GM-PHD) filter and deep Convolutional Neural Network (CNN) appearance representations learning.
-The GM-PHD filter has a linear complexity with the number of objects and observations while estimating the states and cardinality of unknown and time-varying number of objects in the scene.
-Though it handles object birth, death and clutter in a unified framework, it is susceptible to miss-detections and does not include the identity of objects.
-We use visual-spatio-temporal information obtained from object bounding boxes and deeply learned appearance representations to perform estimates-to-tracks data association for labeling of each target as well as formulate an augmented likelihood and then integrate into the update step of the GM-PHD filter.
-We learn the deep CNN appearance representations by training an identification network (IdNet) on large-scale person re-identification data sets.
+We propose a novel online multi-object visual tracker using a Gaussian mixture Probability Hypothesis Density (GM-PHD) filter and deep appearance learning.
+The GM-PHD filter has a linear complexity with the number of objects and observations while estimating the states and cardinality of time-varying number of objects, however, it is susceptible to miss-detections and does not include the identity of objects.
+We use visual-spatio-temporal information obtained from object bounding boxes and deeply learned appearance representations to perform estimates-to-tracks data association for target labeling as well as formulate an augmented likelihood and then integrate into the update step of the GM-PHD filter.
 We also employ additional unassigned tracks prediction after the data association step to overcome the susceptibility of the GM-PHD filter towards miss-detections caused by occlusion.
-Our tracker which runs in real-time is applied to track multiple objects in video sequences acquired under varying environmental conditions and objects density.
-Lastly, we make extensive evaluations on Multiple Object Tracking 2016 (MOT16) and 2017 (MOT17) benchmark data sets and find out that our online tracker significantly outperforms several state-of-the-art trackers in terms of tracking accuracy and identification.
+Extensive evaluations on MOT16, MOT17 and HiEve benchmark datasets show that our tracker significantly outperforms several state-of-the-art trackers in terms of tracking accuracy and identification.